gauravsh0812/AutoMATES/Docker/README.md

 docker exec -w <dir-to-use-as-cwd-in-docker-container> <a-name-for-your-container> [<command-agrs>]
 ```

 ### NOTE: Due to security issues, I have removed "Pillow" package from the requirement.txt file.
-The person can add that before building image.
+One can add that before building image.